jsmarier-courses/midterm-project-sominan01/mpad2003_midterm_sominan.md

 ## 1. Introduction

-I will analyze a City of Ottawa dataset about a summary of service requests received through channels such as 311 Contact Centre, Client Service Centre, 311 Email, and Web-based Self-Service portal.
-It is open data to the public and the latest update was on October 3, 2024.
-The data includes date of service request, status, type, description, address, latitude, longitude, ward, and channel.
+I will analyze the City of Ottawa dataset, which provides a summary of service requests received through various channels, including the 311 Contact Centre, Client Service Centre, 311 Email, and Web-based Self-Service portal.
+This open data is available to the public, with the latest update on October 3, 2024.
+The dataset includes details such as the date of the service request, status, type, description, address, latitude, longitude, ward number, and the channel.

 # Link to the original dataset on Open Ottawa:
 https://311opendatastorage.blob.core.windows.net/311data/311opendata_currentyear.csv

-The main goals for this assignment are cleaning the data using different methods, building pivot table and chart, and creating a story.
+The main goals for this assignment are to clean the data using various methods, build a pivot table and chart, and create a potential story.

 ## 2. Getting Data

-Following the instruction above, I downloaded the CSV file and then file > import > insert > Import location: replace spreadsheet, separator type: coma, convert text to numbers, dates, and formulas > import data
+Following the instruction above, I downloaded the CSV file and then selected file > import > insert > Import location: replace spreadsheet, separator type: coma, convert text to numbers, dates, and formulas > import data.

 Screenshot of Import Data:
 <img src="import-screen-capture1.png"/>